Check de ingrediënten van jouw cosmetica

 1. The Beat the Microbead (BTMB) app

 This one is from the Plastic Soup Foundation.
-With 1 photo of the label you know whether your product contains harmful microplastics.
+With 1 photo of the label you know if your product contains harmful microplastics.
 We challenge you to scan your bathroom!
-Download here .
+Download here and read more about our collaboration here .

-And, a little more work, but the website inclidecoder.com is great!
-You can search by your favorite product (provided it is a major brand), or by a specific ingredient.
-You can read what this ingredient does or does not do for your skin and what it consists of.
+And, a bit more work, but the website incidecoder.com is great!
+You can search for your favorite product (if it's a big brand), or for a specific ingredient.
+You will then read what this ingredient does or doesn't do for your skin and what it consists of.

 3. Download an INCI app

-There are various apps that, after a scan of your skincare product, show whether there are harmful substances or bad ingredients in your facial care.
+There are several apps that, after scanning your care product, show whether there are harmful substances or bad ingredients in your facial care.
 It also shows what possible irritants are in the product.
 You can also easily find lists of all harmful ingredients in cosmetics and read more about them.

 Some options are:

-Food for Skin wants to be transparent and honest and has therefore translated the INCIs for all products into 'plain Dutch' and explained why this is in the product.
-See the example of the Tomato Base Cream here.
-Do you have any questions about our ingredients?
-Feel free to ask Cathy, the skin expert (hello@foodforskin.care).
-We will share everything we know with you.
+Food for Skin wants to be transparent and honest and has therefore translated the INCIs in 'plain Dutch' for all products and added why this is in the product.
+You can find this on the product pages of our products.

 Care products without harmful substances

 It is our mission to 'clean up the beauty industry together'.
-Clean of ambiguity and without bad ingredients such as plastics in your facial care.
-That is why we want to start raising awareness among our readers.
+Clean of confusion and without bad ingredients such as plastics in your facial care.
+That is why we want to start by making our readers aware.